open-contracting-extensions/ocds_shareholders_extension/README.md

 Because each owner mentioned in the shareholders array should also gain an entry in the `parties` array, it is possible to use this extension to build up information on corporate ownership networks involved in a contracting process.

-## Beneficial ownership

-This extension also includes a "stub" entry for recording beneficial ownership information against a party.

-At present this includes space for free-text description of ownership and control structures, but this may be further extended with structured beneficial ownership information drawing on the draft [Beneficial Ownership Data Standard](https://github.com/openownership/data-standard).

 ## Example